scottbw/analytics-udd/udd/student_course_membership.md

 ##ENTRY_POINTS
 ###Description
-This field indicates the entry points gained by the student/ learner prior to entry to the institution.
+This field indicates the entry points gained by the student prior to entry to the institution.
 This is currently based on the UCAS entry points system.
-This field must be adapted or used to represent those points for entry into FE eg. using a formula to combine & calculate points to represent Maths and English qualifications upon entry for example
+This field must be adapted or used to represent those points for entry into FE, for example using a formula to combine and calculate points to represent Maths and English qualifications upon entry.

 ###Purpose
 For analytics